FTMahringer/Docker_Drupal/README.md

 ![image](https://github.com/user-attachments/assets/2d64ea6a-a4ca-4ceb-adc4-6ea210d2dfb9)

-now you can change back to the "original docker-compose" if you dont do that, then the local files will be ignored.
+5. When that is done, go back to how the docker-compose was in its original state (if you do not, your local files will be ignored)

+Hope this works for you.